How Toxic Friends Affect Your Mental Health

 What Are the Signs of a Toxic Friendship?

-• Destructive Patterns – If you find your friendship is always a one-sided relation, it’s natural some destructive patterns are bound to appear.
-A common example is one side always giving while the other only receives.
-This may appear in the form of helping when the other person is in need (i.e. giving advice, financial help, etc.).
-However, when you’re the one in need of help, it’s likely they won’t return the favor.
+• Destructive Patterns – If you find your friendship is one-sided, it’s natural for some destructive patterns to appear.
+A common example is one side always giving while the other always receives.
+This may appear as lending a helping hand (i.e. giving advice, financial help, etc.).
+However, when the other side requires help, they likely won’t return the favor.

 How Toxic is Your Friendship?

-How to Move on From a Toxic Relationship
+How to Move On From a Toxic Relationship

 But before you give up so suddenly, here are a few things to consider: